-The discharge chute guard (B) can be unfastened at the top and rotated away from the discharge chute to allow access to the blockage.
+The discharge chute guard (B) can be unfastened at the top and rotated out of the way to allow access to the blockage.

 - 4. Using the chute cleaning tool, break up and pry apart the blockage until the discharge chute and fan throat area have been cleared. - 5.
 Rotate the discharge chute guard back into place and fasten securely.